If this is your first time entering this year, review below or download the Applied Arts Awards Entry Kit. Some rules have changed.

 My client has revoked the right for me to enter work I’ve won for.
 We do not issue refunds in these cases, but please contact the awards coordinator if you need the entry removed from the winners’ pool.

-Applied Arts is not responsible for damage or loss of any entry.
-Applied Arts cannot return entries.
-Applied Arts cannot guarantee the acceptance of entries received after the deadline.
-Applied Arts reserves the right to publish or exhibit entries in print or electronic formats, for use in the magazine or related promotions.
+Applied Arts reserves the right to amend these rules throughout the competition, and to publish or exhibit entries in print or electronic formats, for use in the magazine or related promotions.
 Applied Arts assumes all entries are original and the property of the entrant, with all rights granted therein.
 Entries are non-refundable; costs cover administration, processing and the judging of the entry.
 Applied Arts requires entrants to provide full and final credits at the point of entry.
 A submission of entry acknowledges acceptance of these rules.
 All descriptions and credits are subject to be edited for length, clarity and grammar in accordance with the Applied Arts editorial style guide.